 For example, if you work in retail, you might ask a colleague to listen while you greet a customer and inquire whether they’re looking for anything in particular; then have that colleague provide feedback on the interaction.

-2. Experience using a CRM or POS
+2. Experience With CRM or POS Software

 The ability to use a CRM (customer relationship management) is an essential skill for salespeople.
 Many sales professionals rely heavily on their CRM to help them manage their contacts and deals.

 Using a CRM is a more efficient way to maintain contact information than a spreadsheet or document because it allows for segmentation and automation.
 This means you reach the right people at the right time without searching for their information.
 If you do not have experience using a CRM, check out this ultimate guide to learn the basics.

 For sales associates working in a retail environment, use of a CRM may not be necessary.
 Working with a point of sale system (also known as POS), where customer transactions are processed and logged, is a more common practice for retail sales associates.

 There is one thing all businesses have in common: they offer a product or service that aims to solve a problem for their customers.
 As a sales associate, you are often the first touchpoint a potential customer has with your company, and their experience with you heavily influences their opinion of the brand.
 Successful sales associates should have a customer-focused mindset and strive to help their potential customers find the best solution to their problem — even if that's not with your company.

 Having a customer-focused mindset involves prioritizing the wants and needs of the customer at the center of what you do on the job.
 As a sales associate in retail, having a customer-focused mindset could look like dedicating time during your shift to engage with customers instead of focusing solely on your company’s product.

 As a sales associate outside of a retail setting, it helps to be in regular communication with your customers, asking them for feedback and serving as a guide to help your customers make the best possible decision to help them overcome their challenge or problem.